BioDataFuse/biohackarvix-2023/paper/paper.md

 ## Future work

 The following are the planned future directions of the work:
+* Supporing more type of input data (e.g. gene co-expression data);
-* Addition of annotator from drug databses liked Pubchem and ChEMBL
+* Addition of annotator from drug databses liked Pubchem and ChEMBL;
-* Connection of larger data repositories like those hosted in the Database Center for Life Science (DBCLS) into the current package
+* Connection of larger data repositories like those hosted in the Database Center for Life Science (DBCLS) into the current package;
-* Release of a final version of the package at PyPi with the above descibed annotators
+* Release of a final version of the package at PyPi with the above descibed annotators;
+* The current user interface is Streamlit, but to improve its functionality, we will use Shiny or Dash.

 # Discussion

-...
+During the BioHackathon, our team accomplished significant milestones with BioDataFuse.
+The tool now accommodates additional input types and incorporates a more extensive range of biomedical data sources.
+The creation of context-specific knowledge graphs is a notable achievement, and these graphs can be visualized in both Cytoscape and Neo4j, enhancing accessibility and usability.

+However, in terms of the graph analyzer component, there are areas that still require attention.
+We recognize the importance of refining and expanding this aspect of the tool.
+Through successful collaborations initiated during the Biohackathon, we aim to improve not only the graph analyzer but also other components by implementing the workflow on specific use cases.
+This collaborative effort is pivotal in addressing the remaining tasks and ensuring the comprehensive functionality of BioDataFuse.

+In addition, the user interface requires additional refinement.
+We are planning to transition away from Streamlit and explore alternative tools such as Dash to enhance functionality and user experience.

 # Contributions to the package